Chelsea Clinton Welcomes Third Child, Jasper Clinton Mezvinsky

-Chelsea Clinton took to Twitter to announce Monday the birth of her third child, tweeting that she was “overflowing with love and gratitude.”
+Chelsea Clinton took to Twitter to announce Monday the birth of her third child, tweeting that the love and gratitude she felt were in abundance.

 The 39-year-old is already the mother to Charlotte Clinton Mezvinksy, 4, and Aidan Clinton Mezvinksy, 3.
-Clinton added that she was excited to introduce the newborn to his brother and sister.
+Clinton added that she was excited to introduce the newest addition to the family to his brother and sister.

 This morning we welcomed our son, Jasper Clinton Mezvinsky.
 We are overflowing with love and gratitude and can’t wait to introduce him to his big sister and brother.